Donate Adopt a coral I have a gift code

 Water temperature increase Ocean acidification

 Corals are very sensitive to temperature changes.
-1 to 2°C increase in surface water temperature above the usual maxima is enough to cause massive bleaching, affecting reef growth, feeding, and other ecological processes.
-The IPCC’s forecasts anticipate a global temperature increase of 1.5°C by 2050.
-This means that ocean surface water will continue to warm.
+1 to 2°C increase in water temperature above the usual maxima is enough to cause massive bleaching.
+If the temperature rises last for several weeks, the corals will eventually die.

 Local risks